Books That Take Place On an Island

 From the Mediterranean to the Caribbean, and from the tropical South Pacific to books set in cooler temperatures off the east coast of the USA, our list of recommended books offers a wide variety of island vibes.

-We’ve compiled a great list of island novels, as well as some wonderful memoirs and travelogues.
-If you prefer lighter island books, you’ll find some great rom com books and escapist fiction on our list (and even more on our beach reads list), but our recommendations also run the gamut from historical fiction to epic family sagas, with a few non-fiction picks mixed in for good measure.
+We’ve compiled a great list of island novels ranging from historical to contemporary.
+If you prefer lighter island books, you’ll find some great rom com books and escapist fiction on our list (and even more on our list of the best beach reads of all time), but our recommendations also run the gamut from mysteries to epic family sagas, with a few non-fiction picks mixed in for good measure.
+Other lists you might want to browse for more island titles: Mysterious Thriller Books Set on Islands; Summertime Reads for Historical Fiction Fans; 10 Highly-Rated Books Set on the Outer Banks; and Books Set in the U.S. Territories.

 Highly Rated Books Set on Islands